1919: SIPEF was founded

 Over the 90 years of its history, the SIPEF group has established strong values to support its development and ensure its resilience to adverse situations: operational excellence, adaptability, and delivering maximum positive impacts to all stakeholders.

 SIPEF always makes sure that all new operations are certified once the estates reach maturity or when a mill is commissioned.

-The year 2017 has been crucial in terms of increasing our assets.
+The year 2017 has been crucial in terms of increasing the assets.
 In May, a very successful capital increase was completed, through the issue of 1 627 588 new shares for a total of EUR 88.9 million (USD 97.1 million), allowing SIPEF to finalise the following operations:

-- Acquisition of an additional 47.71% stake in PT Agro Muko (PT AM), bringing the total stake of the group to 95%;
+- Acquisition of an additional 47.71% stake in PT Agro Muko (PT AM), bringing the total stake of the Group to 95%;

 - Acquisition of 95% of PT Dendymarker Indah Lestari.
 SIPEF took over the management as of 1st August 2017, with the aim to optimise our developments in the Musi Rawas region, South Sumatra, including 2 780 hectares of existing smallholder cultivation (plasma).